jcraigk/phishin/README.md

   * Idea: badges for show times with clock icon
   * Per page controls
   * Component import order
+  * can LayoutWrapper and Layout be combined? or renamed?

 TEST URLS
 https://jcktest.ngrok.io/1990-06-16/you-enjoy-myself